trane-project/trane-music/courses/major_scale/lesson_B_flat/exercise_5/back.md

-The note in degree number 5 of the B♭ major scale is F.
+The note in degree number 5 of the B♭ Major scale is F.